Data types

 Electrical Signal

 This class provides methods and attributes to work with electrical signals.
-It has overloaded operators necessary to properly interpret the +, -, * and /` operations as any numpy array.
+It has overloaded operators necessary to properly interpret the +, -, *, /, **, and comparison operations as any numpy array.

 Attributes